-We only have around two months to wait for the start of festival season when many UK parks, country estates and fields will be transformed into giant outdoor arenas where we can join the crowds and enjoy live performances from our favourite artists.
+The festival season is back and after several cancellations in 2020 and 2021, crowd numbers are high and line-ups are better than ever!
+UK parks, country estates and fields will be transformed into giant outdoor arenas where we can join the crowds and enjoy live performances from our favourite artists once again.
 We’ve put together our ultimate festival checklist to help you prepare over the coming weeks for an awesome festival experience.

 Your festival tent – On a muddy festival campsite with thousands of people around, choosing a shelter for these bigger events is less about glamping and more about buying a modest, functional tent that is easy to put up and will allow you to get a good rest each night.

 A get-fresh kit – So the whole toilet situation at festivals hasn’t put you off, and you’re braving it.
 Wet wipes, hand sanitizer and toilet roll should be near the top of your festival checklist.

 Bin Bags – From storing dirty clothes to creating a make shift door mat for muddy wellies, a bumper roll of bin bags will become your best festival friend!

 Your tech – Decide if you really need your whole device collection on your festival checklist, and consider how you’ll keep all your valuables safe.